lucmichalski/openwfh-docker-compose/README.md

 For running all software in the cloud
 - A machine with at least 2CPU and 4GB of RAM.
 Preferrably 4CPU and 8GB.
 (Need a server?
 Use our affiliate link to get $100 credit on DigitalOcean: https://m.do.co/c/4904904f3ee0)
+- Cloudflare for DNS (we use and reference Cloudflare here.
+The API configs for DNS record manipulation is for Cloudflare.
+You will need to modify the Traefik config if you wish to use another provider.)
 - Docker
 - Docker-Compose
 - Enough disk space for storing container volumes and backups